-While business meals continue to be deductible at 50 percent of the amount incurred (See IRS Notice 2018-76), business entertainment is not.
+Business meals continue to be deductible at 50 percent of the amount incurred (See IRS Notice 2018-76).
+Recreational meals for company holiday parties or company picnics are 100% deductible, along with meals made available to the public.
 To be deductible, business meals must be adequately documented and may not be approximated.
 You must record:

 - a.
 The amount of each separate meal, except for incidental items such as taxi fares and telephone calls, which may be totaled on a daily basis; - b.
 The date the meal took place; - c.
 The name of the person or people in attendance and the address or location; - d.
 The reason for the meal, or the business benefit gained or expected to be gained, and the nature of any business discussion or activity that took place; - e.
 The occupation or other information about the person or persons for whom the meal is being claimed.
 Include name, title, or other designation sufficient to establish the business relationship to you; and - f.
-Your presence (or your employee's) at a business meal.
+Your presence (or your employee's) at a business meal. - g.
+The expense cannot be lavish or extravagant under the circumstances.